Hi, I’m Carly

 How I Work

-• I’m direct, truthful, and unconditionally supportive with you.
+I’m direct, truthful, and unconditionally supportive with you.

-I won’t tell you “aww it’s gonna be OK” or “forgive them!” and you’ll probably see my face making some expressive expressions.
+I won’t tell you “aww it’s gonna be OK” or “forgive them!” and you’ll probably see my face making some big expressions.
 I’m never going to answer your question with a question like you see in the movies.

-• I know that I don’t have all the answers and I don’t mind being wrong.
+I know that I don’t have all the answers and I don’t mind being wrong.
 I try hard not to say “you should…” because it irks me when people say that to me.

 I come to our sessions genuinely curious about your story, your parts, and your way of seeing the world.

-I believe the wisdom, healing, power, whatever you want to call, the “thing” that you “need” is already within you.
-It’s there, and together we can explore, build trust, and connect with it.
+I believe the wisdom, healing, power, whatever you want to call it, the “thing” that you “need” is already within you.

 Clinical training and experience matter a lot, but if you also care about others, you have the right to ask your therapist about these beliefs.
+If they’re defensive, that tells you a lot.

 Suicidal thoughts are welcome here, so are the other “taboos” like sex, drugs, fantasy, and money.